More change ahead for New York's shrinking garment district

 The proposal represents a retreat from an earlier plan that would have done away with special protections entirely.
 That idea had been opposed by representatives of New York City's fashion design and theater industries, which still need highly skilled garment workers close by.

-"The New York fashion world depends on the Garment Center's tight-knit cluster of specialty suppliers and skilled workers," says Manhattan Borough President Gale Brewer, who teamed with Council Speaker Corey Johnson to craft the new plan.
+"The New York fashion world depends on the Garment Center's tight-knit cluster of specialty suppliers and skilled workers," said Manhattan Borough President Gale Brewer, who teamed with Council Speaker Corey Johnson to craft the new plan.

 Gabrielle Ferrara, who with her mother runs Ferrara Manufacturing, one of the neighborhood's largest garment factories, said she supports the plan.
 Something needs to be done, she said, to stabilize the shrinking district.